 In 2020 Caribbean Days was supposed to take place on the weekend of July 25-26.
 However, it was cancelled due to concerns about the coronavirus pandemic.

 Hosted by the Trinidad and Tobago Cultural Society of BC, it’s a fun festival that attracts tens of thousands of participants from across the Lower Mainland.

 Festival Date and Location

 For a map of the venue, click Festival Layout.

 The Caribbean Days Festival takes place on a Saturday and Sunday each year in late July.
 Main activities include a multicultural street parade, food fair, market, and live music and entertainment all weekend.

-In past years, on the Saturday, there used to be a Multicultural Street Parade which starts at 10 am at the corner of Lonsdale Avenue and 13th Street.
-The parade lasts for close to 90 minutes and goes down Lonsdale and then west along Esplanade to Waterfront Park.
+In past years, on the Saturday, there used to be a Multicultural Street Parade which started at 10:00 am at the corner of Lonsdale Avenue and 13th Street.
+The parade lasted for close to 90 minutes and went down Lonsdale and then west along Esplanade to Waterfront Park.